zumikiti/in-60-seconds/README.md

 ![TUTORIAL](/doc/assets/gitpitch-in-60-seconds-5.png)

-The previous sample slide introduced us to the amazing power and flexibility of slide *delimiters*.
+The previous sample slide introduced us to the power and flexibility of slide *delimiters*.
 This slide demonstrates the use of [background image delimiter syntax](https://gitpitch.com/docs/image-features/background/) that can be used to inject an image as a background for any slide.